 Explore Beyond the Expected

-The once-neglected neighborhood of Getsemani is wild, fun, and funky.
+The once-neglected neighborhood of Getsemani is fun, and funky.
 It has become a hotspot for artists and musicians, which imparts a creative aura throughout the area.
 The streets are littered with graffiti, but in an artistic and inspiring way.

 There are plenty of food carts, open plaza shopping, and romantic Spanish colonial architecture to keep you engrossed.
 It’s well worth a stroll and a meal through Getsemani, and maybe a little drinking and dancing later in the evening.

 Start your day in the main Plaza and meander through the side streets, camera-ready.
 You’ll encounter the vibrant street art practically everywhere you turn, which means the photo-ops are endless.
 As a solo traveler, you might even get to meet some artists at work and strike up a conversation.